AbhishekMahato636/Web-Development-Projects/Titanic Survival Prediction/README.md

 ### Project Structure
 This project has four major parts :
 1. model.py - This contains code fot our Machine Learning model to predict Titanic Survival based on training data in 'train_kaggle.csv' file.
-2. app.py - This contains Flask APIs that receives details through GUI or API calls, computes the precited value based on our model and returns it.
+2. app.py - This contains Flask APIs that receives details through GUI or API calls, computes the predicted value based on our model and returns it.
 3. request.py - This uses requests module to call APIs already defined in app.py and dispalys the returned value.
 4. templates - This folder contains the HTML template to allow user to enter detail and displays the Titanic Survival Prediction.